phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

 Tutorial: Allowing other extensions extend your extension
 =========================================================

-Some parts of this tutorial is based on the work by `imkingdavid <https://www.phpbb.com/community/viewtopic.php?f=461&t=2210001>`_
+Some parts of this tutorial are based on the work by `imkingdavid <https://www.phpbb.com/community/viewtopic.php?f=461&t=2210001>`_

 Introduction
 ============